tapioone/docs/docs/machine-data/historical-data.md

 ![Virtualization of the condition aggregation data](../../static/img/docs/condition-query.png "-virtualization of the condition aggregation data")

-The RTS start and RTS end timestamps of the condition defining the lifetime of one condition, if the value is outside of the queried range it will be set to `null`, also the rts end quality marker is set to `null` in this case.
+The RTS start and RTS end timestamps of the condition define the lifetime of one condition.
+If the value is outside of the queried range it will be set to `null`, also the rts end quality marker is set to `null` in this case.

 The quality marker of the rts end is used to differ between a explicit end send by the machine and an assumed end by the tapio core system.
 This uncertain quality marker can occur when the `inactive`-notification is lost, e.g. network errors.
 The other condition data represents the data received by the messages.